-13) SPDIF_I (S/PDIF In Header, Red)
+11) SPDIF IO (S/PDIF In/Out Header)

-This header supports digital S/PDIF In and can connect to an audio device that supports digital audio out via an optional S/PDIF In cable.
-For purchasing the optional S/PDIF In cable, please contact the local dealer.
+This header supports digital S/PDIF in/out.
+Via an optional S/PDIF in and out cable, this header can connect to an audio device that supports digital audio out and an audio system that supports digital audio in.
+For purchasing the optional S/PDIF in and out cable, please contact the local dealer.